Hitakashi/Hitbox-API/editors.md

 ## `GET /editor/:user`

-Returns list of editors for a channel.
+Returns list of channels a user is an editor in.

 | Parameter | Required? | Type | Description |
 | --- | --- | --- | --- |